TeamHypersomnia/Hypersomnia/docs/pages/docs/contributing.md

 ### Language

-- Usage of modern C++ features is highly recommended, but make sure that they are supported by:
+- Usage of modern C++ features is required where it is applicable.
+Make sure that the feature you use is supported by:
     - The latest stable GCC release (at the time of this writing, 7.2).
     - MSVC that ships with the latest Visual Studio Preview.